shehand/String-Matching/README.md

 how to know how many characters to be skipped.
 To know this, we pre-process pattern and prepare an integer array lps[] that tells us the count of characters to be skipped.

+Preprocessing Overview:

+KMP algorithm preprocesses pat[] and constructs an auxiliary lps[] of size m (same as size of pattern) which is used to skip characters while matching. name lps indicates longest proper prefix which is also suffix..
+A proper prefix is prefix with whole string not allowed.
+For example, prefixes of “ABC” are “”, “A”, “AB” and “ABC”.
+Proper prefixes are “”, “A” and “AB”.
+Suffixes of the string are “”, “C”, “BC” and “ABC”.
+We search for lps in sub-patterns.
+More clearly we focus on sub-strings of patterns that are either prefix and suffix.
+For each sub-pattern pat[0..i] where i = 0 to m-1, lps[i] stores length of the maximum matching proper prefix which is also a suffix of the sub-pattern pat[0..i].